adriamooney/modern-basil-2454d/src/pages/resume.md

 *    Develop and maintain front-end features video content management system

 *   Scope and prioritization of new features

 *   Upgraded legacy code to more efficient CSS, Bootstrap, Javascipt MVC with REST API

-#### Web Developer – [Credit.com](http://www.credit.com) June 2009 – October 2011
+#### Web Developer // [Credit.com](http://www.credit.com) //June 2009 – October 2011

-Position Summary: Maintained front-end code and developed new designs and features on a high traffic consumer website with a vast code base.
-Develop and maintain large, highly customized Wordpress/Thesis [blog](http://www.credit.com/blog) and CMS.
+*   Maintained front-end code and developed new designs and features on a high traffic consumer website with a vast code base

-Technologies: HTML, CSS, Javascript, JSP, JSF, XML, XSLT, Stripes, PHP/Wordpress

-Skills Learned: Learned agile and scrum web development cycles including version control with SVN.
-Improved HTML and CSS skills to mastery.
-Improved knowledge of Wordpress and PHP.
-Learned Javascript and JQuery, XML, XSLT and Java based templating languages.
+*   Developed highly customized Wordpress CMS for content marketing team

+*   Worked with sales stakeholders to code landing pages with fast turnaround

+*   Produced effectively under agile and scrum development cycles

+*   Consumed data via XML to build credit card recommendations and tools

 #### Senior Implementation Consultant – [Certain Software](http://certainsoftware.com) October 2007 – May 2009